 One dead and two injured in shooting at California bowling alley

-Violence unfolded after a fight broke out at Granada Bowl in Livermore
+Violence erupted after a fight broke out at Granada Bowl in Livermore

-1 dead, 2 wounded in shooting at Livermore bowling alley
+One dead, two wounded in shooting at Livermore bowling alley

-One person was killed and two others were injured in a shooting at a bar inside a California bowling alley, according to police.
+One person has been killed and two others injured after a shooting inside a California bowling alley, according to police.

-Officials say that the shooting took place after a fight broke out at Granada Bowl in Livermore, California, on Saturday night.
+Officials say that the shooting took place after a fight broke out among a group of men at the Granada Bowl in Livermore, California, on Saturday night.

-The victim was a 28-year-old male, while the two other victims are in stable condition in hospital and none of their identities have been released.
+The deceased was identified as a 28-year-old male.
+The two other victims are in stable condition in hospital.
+None of their identities have been released by police.

-Investigators say that the gunman ran from the scene and they still following up leads to find them.

 “We are not releasing the identities of the victims at this time.
 The suspect ran off.
 We currently following up suspect leads.
 Granada Bowl is closed at this time until further notice.
 We will provide additional details as we have them.”